Amory Grant: Jonathon Amory

 Jonathon Amory was born in Bristol on 14 March 1654.
 His father was a merchant and the family had land holdings in County Kerry.
 Amory is recorded as the purchaser from the city of part of the north strand of the river Liffey.
 This land was tidal and a mud flat.

 “It is also ordered and agreed upon, by the authoritie aforesaid, that Jonathan Amory, merchant, shall have a lease of that part of the Strand on the north side of the river Liffey, situate, betwixte the wall of the Pill, in the possession of the lord Sangtry and the water mill lately built by Mr. Gilbert Mabbot, containing in breadth at the west end, along the lord Santrys wall, and from the wall there lately built by the lord Power, earle of Tyrone, in the north, to the low water marke in the south, the number of eight perches or thereabouts, and in length eastward to the cross wall over against Dirty lane, alias Hog Lane, fiftie four perches or thereabouts; at which place it contains in breadth, from the earle of Tyrone his wall in the north, to the low water marke in the south, eleven perches or thereabouts, then leaving two perches for a passage or way to the ford and Dirty lane, and also leaving sixtie foot for a highway thence all along to the corner of the wall beyond the said mill, built by the said Mr Mabbott, it conteines in breadth at the west end the number of sixteen perches or thereabouts, to the low water mark in length eastward to the ferry, over against Mr Hawkshaw his buildings, seventie two perches or thereabouts leaving sixtie foot for highway as aforesaid, from which place it is further in length eastward, a little beyond the said mill, sixtie perches or thereabouts, Which is the furthest extent eastward, and at this end it is in breadth, from the sixtie foot left for a highway to the low water marke, fourteen perches and a half, or thereabouts, for the tearme of two hundred ninetie nine yeares, at the yearly rent of fiftie shillings, sterling, to be paid to the treasurer of the cittie for the use of the cittie, and a couple of fatt capons, or five shillings, sterling, in liew thereof, every Christmas to the Lord Mayor of the cittie for the time being”.

 The grant extended almost 1200 m in length and amounted to about 100 acre.
 The land is described in terms of local landmarks, none of which are visible in the maps of Dublin drawn by John Rocque starting in 1756.
+Mabbot Street and lane were later named for George Mabbot.

 The width of the stretch of land, described in perchs, was based on the high and low watermarks of the Liffey.
 The length of a perch was 7 yard, today it is 5.5 yard.